Puff pastry makes these handheld cherry pies a piece of

 Clearly, a necessity in my kitchen.

-Since they’re sort of like toaster strudels– and totally like pop-tarts too– I’m having one for breakfast to shake up my very blah morning.
+Since they’re sort of like toaster strudels—and totally like pop-tarts too—I’m having one for breakfast to shake up my very blah morning.
 If you are in more of a pop tart mood you can (and should!) try my chocolate pop tarts or brown sugar cinnamon pop tarts!Print

 The shortcut is in the frozen puff pastry!

-- 1 box (2 sheets) frozen puff pastry, thawed in the refrigerator1
+- 1 box (2 sheets) frozen puff pastry, thawed in the refrigerator*

 - egg wash: 1 large egg beaten with 2 teaspoons milk